Product code: UMP-01

 (Meals: B, L, D)

-DAY FOUR – Elephant trek and return to Mae Sot
+DAY FOUR – Elephant trek through the jungle and return to Mae Sot

-Your final day of this expedition will be another one you will never forget with a 3 to 4 hour ride through the jungle…on an elephant’s back!
+Your final day of this expedition will be an unforgettable one with a 3-4 hour trek through the jungle…on an elephant’s back!
 A unique opportunity to experience what once used to be the only form of transport in the jungle.
-When we reach the Mokido river crossing, our private vehicle will be waiting for us to take a short transfer to Umphang for a coffee/snack break.
-Then we begin the long road back to Mae Sot where we can drop you at your accommodation.
+Feel how this giant animal traverses the mountain trail as their owner gives gentle vocal and knee commands.
+When we reach the Mokido river crossing, our private vehicle will be waiting ready to transfer you back to Umphang (approximately 30 minutes).
+Have lunch at a hillside guesthouse before beginning the long drive back to Mae Sot where we can drop you at your accommodation.